FluxNet: Learning Capacity-Constrained Local Transport Operators for Conservative and Bounded PDE Surrogates: Spinodal Decomposition

-The three FluxNet-D models use ResNet backbones with 32 base channels but different configurations to accommodate their respective temporal strides.
-The $10\Delta t$ model uses 4 residual blocks with kernel size 3 and a $3 \times 3$ transport neighborhood.
-The $100\Delta t$ model uses 4 blocks with kernel size 5 and a $5 \times 5$ neighborhood.
-The $1000\Delta t$ model uses 6 blocks with kernel size 7 and a $9 \times 9$ neighborhood.
-All models are trained for 100 epochs with DCL weight $\gamma = 1.0$.
+The three FluxNet-D models use ResNet backbones with 32 base channels but different configurations.
+The $10\Delta t$ model uses 4 residual blocks with kernel size 3 and a $3 \times 3$ transport neighborhood ($R = 1$).
+The $100\Delta t$ model uses 4 blocks with kernel size 5 and a $5 \times 5$ neighborhood ($R = 2$).
+The $1000\Delta t$ model uses 6 blocks with kernel size 7 and a $9 \times 9$ neighborhood ($R = 4$).
+All models are trained with the AdamW optimizer (learning rate $10^{-3}$, weight decay $10^{-2}$) for 100 epochs with DCL weight $\gamma = 1.0$.
+The learning rate is reduced by a factor of $0.5$ if no improvement in validation loss is observed for 15 consecutive epochs.

-The two-point correlation function $S_2(\mathbf{r})$ quantifies the probability that two points separated by vector $\mathbf{r}$ belong to the same phase.
-It is computed via FFT-based autocorrelation as $S_2(\mathbf{r}) = \langle \phi(\mathbf{x}) \phi(\mathbf{x} + \mathbf{r}) \rangle_{\mathbf{x}}$, and the radial average $\bar{S}_2(r)$ provides a one-dimensional summary capturing the characteristic length scale of the microstructure.
-The first zero crossing of $\bar{S}_2(r)$ corresponds approximately to the mean domain size.
-We evaluate the MAE between predicted and reference radial correlations as a statistical accuracy metric that complements pointwise error.

-The evaluation protocol proceeds as follows.
-We generate 100 random initial conditions on a $1024 \times 1024$ grid.
-Each initial condition is evolved to $t = 2000\Delta t$ using the phase-field solver to reach the early spinodal decomposition stage, which we denote as $t = 0T$ where $T = 50000\Delta t$ represents the temporal extent of the training data.
-From this starting point, the trained models propagate forward to $t = 2T$ (corresponding to $t = 102000\Delta t$ from the initial random state).
-Every $1000\Delta t$, we compute the two-point statistics error between model predictions and the phase-field reference.
-As a baseline for inherent statistical variability, we compute the correlation function difference between two independent phase-field simulations initialized with different random noise.